 (iv) Handling any dependencies and interactions with suppliers.

-(f) Evidence that the response procedures would work, for example through exercising and verification that planning assumptions remain valid under test.
+(g) Evidence that the response procedures would work, for example through exercising and verification that planning assumptions remain valid under test.

 The requirement should be considered unfulfilled if one of the following statements is true